Polymer/old-docs-site/1.0/docs/migration.md

 elements upgrade synchronously, so the event is not required.
 Simply place any scripts that manipulate {{site.project_title}} elements at the end of the page, and all elements should be ready.

+## domReady event {#domready}

+This release doesn't support the `domReady` callback.
+This callback was a partial solution to the problem of determining when sibling elements and light DOM children were ready.

+A more complete solution is in progress.
+In the meantime, if you are using `domReady` in 1.0 you can replace it by using the `async` method inside your `attached` callback:

+    attached: function() {
+       this.async(function() {
+          // code that formerly resided in `domReady` });
+    }

+For more on element initialization, see: [Initialization order](devguide/registering-elements.html#initialization-order) in the Developer guide.

 ## Gestures